MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-attach-kubernetes-anywhere.md

 - Step 4: Use the Kubernetes compute target from the CLI v2, SDK v2, or the Azure Machine Learning studio UI.

-Here are the roles and responsibilities in this process:
+Here are the primary responsibilities in this process:

 - The **IT-operation team** is responsible for Steps 1, 2, and 3.
 This team prepares an AKS or Arc Kubernetes cluster, deploys the Machine Learning cluster extension, and attaches the Kubernetes cluster to the Machine Learning workspace.
 In addition to these essential compute setup steps, the IT-operation team also uses familiar tools, such as the Azure CLI or kubectl, to complete the following tasks for the Data-science team: